About CK OHT

 The ultimate goal of the CKOHT is to bring together health care partners from all sectors, including hospital, home and community care, primary care, long-term care and community support agencies to provide seamless, fully coordinated care for patients, while creating a more efficient system.

 The CKOHT’s vision is: “Achieving the best health and well-being together.”
-This principle will drive efforts as we continue to move toward establishing an OHT.
+This principle will drive efforts as we continue to move toward establishing an a fully mature OHT.
 The CKOHT will also uphold the Patient Declaration of Values, developed by the Minister of Health’s Patient and Family Advisory Council, which includes respect and dignity, empathy and compassion, accountability and transparency.